akvasan2/MonteCarloPathwaySearch/README.md

 	fixedAtomsFile specifying atoms to be fixed: stored as ../../Input_Files/fix.pdb.
 The B column of each atom of the two molecules should equal 1 or 2

+	fix.pdb can be created by running: vmd make_cnst.tcl in the Conf_Search/Input directory.

 ##### How to run:

 	Set parameters in minimize_1.namd and run.sh